kibok90/iccv2019-inc/README.md

 # Data
 You may either generate datasets by yourself or download `h5` files in the following links.
+You may not download external data if you don't want to use them.
 All data are assumed to be in `data/{dataset}/`. (`{dataset} = cifar100, tiny, imagenet`)

 ### CIFAR-100 (Training data)